 Commissioner: John Swofford

-The Atlantic Coast Conference (ACC) has been a collegiate athletic league in the NCAA since 1953 and of the 25 sports the conference is sanctioned to compete in the men’s basketball program is by far the most successful.
+The Atlantic Coast Conference (ACC) has been a collegiate athletic league in the NCAA since 1953 and ranks among the most successful basketball leagues in the country.
 Primarily due to coaching legends Everett Case (North Carolina State) and Frank McGuire (North Carolina) the ACC began mobilizing into the men's basketball spotlight in 1957 when McGuire led North Carolina to a National Championship.
 Castleman D. Chesley created a five-station television network to broadcast the regular season games and from the point on the ACC basketball program gained popularity.